Seek customer feedback

 If you've implemented suggestions based on customer feedback, such as changing your menu or store layout for example, you may seek follow up feedback from the customers that made the suggestions.
 This is a good way to check that you've met their expectations, and ensure you have correctly addressed a customer need or want to improve your business.

 Read our Measure customer service page for tips on how to use the feedback you receive to analyse, evaluate and measure your customer service success.

-- Take a look at our Beyond Q case study for a real life example of how customer feedback helped a Canberra bookstore innovate and succeed.
+- Take a look at our case study of how customer feedback helped a Canberra bookstore innovate and succeed.

 - Check out our Keeping loyal customers page for more info on how seeking feedback can help keep your customers returning.

 - Read our How to provide good customer service tips to improve the service your business provides.

 - See our Find new customers page for different ways you can attract new customers.

 - Browse our Marketing topic for information on conducting market research.